Welcome To Hell (1981)

 but it never quite happens.

-"Harmony Dies" has more of a subdued tempo than the previous songs, while keeping with
+"Harmony Dies" has more of a subdued tempo than the previous songs, while keeping

-and kind of creepy, with the strange effect.
+sudden and kind of creepy, with the strange effect.

 The last song on Side A is the title track, "Possessed".
 This is probably the prime

-offering of this opus and still remains one of the foremost and memorable blasphemous pieces in Black Metal history.
+offering of this opus and still remains one of the foremost and memorable blasphemous pieces in black metal history.
 The song

 begins with an ominous intro with Cronos sounding particularly evil for the first couple verses.